 parsley leaves, optional

-1. In the slow cooker insert or in a large pot, add 1 tablespoon oil and place over medium heat.
-Salt and pepper the chicken on both sides and add the chicken to the pot and brown for 4 minutes.
-Turn over and brown the other side for 3 minutes.
+1. In slow cooker insert or in a large pot, add 1 tablespoon oil and place over medium heat.
+Salt and pepper chicken on both sides and add chicken to pot and brown for 4 minutes.
+Turn over and brown other side for 3 minutes.

 2. Mince garlic and grate ginger.
 Slice jalapeno thinly.
-Add the garlic, ginger and jalapeno to a measuring cup, along with soy sauce, chicken broth, rice vinegar and sesame oil, stir.
-After the chicken is done browning, pour the sauce over the chicken.
+Add garlic, ginger and jalapeno to a measuring cup, along with soy sauce, chicken broth, rice vinegar and sesame oil, stir.
+After chicken is done browning, pour sauce over chicken.

-3. Allow the sauce to simmer and then place the insert into the slow cooker, or if prepping in a separate pot, pour all the ingredients into the slow cooker to cook on high for 3 hours.
-If you don’t have a slow cooker, turn the heat to simmer and cook for 2 hours on the stove top.
+3. Allow sauce to simmer and place insert into slow cooker, or if prepping in a separate pot, pour all ingredients into slow cooker to cook on high for 3 hours. *If you don’t have a slow cooker, turn heat to simmer and cook for 2 hours on stove top.
 When chicken is done, spoon over steamed rice and sprinkle with fresh parsley.
 Enjoy!